 - Remove any shelves (discard the shelf clips) and/or loose items from the cases that may interfere with case joining.
 Keep all loose items as they will be used later in the installation process. - 2.
-Follow the single-case installation instructions for the first case, excluding #6, then position the next case in the line-up approximately 3' away. - 3.
-Move the second case to a position that is approximately 6" from the first case, then position case on the shim packs. - 4.
+Follow the single-case installation instructions for the first case, excluding #6, then position the next case in the line-up approximately 3' away. - Move the second case to a position that is approximately 6" from the first case, then position case on the shim packs. - 4.
 Push the cases tightly together, then lightly bolt them together through the holes provided (Fig. 3).
 Tighten all the joining bolts until all margins are equal.
 Be careful not to over tighten. - 5.
 The stub-up location can be found under the tank on the customer left.
-See technical references on pages 5 and 8 for access locations. - 6.
+See technical reference on page 5 for access locations. - 6.
 Apply case-to-case watershed (supplied) over the end frame seam (Fig. 4).
 The watershed prevents water from settling in the case joint. - 7.
 Repeat steps 3-6 of this sequence for all remaining cases.
 Be certain to properly level all cases. - 8.
-Properly align the front panels as needed, then install, if applicable, front panel trim (supplied).
+Properly align the front panels as needed, then install, if applicable, front panel trim (supplied). - 9.
+Install the bumper into pre-attached bumper track and snap into place.